gromnitsky/ciphermyurl/doc/api.rst

 Password
   An ASCII string of 8-512 bytes size.
 Allowed chars are ``[a-zA-Z0-9]``.

-Auth
-  Some additional string that allows a server to allow or disallow client to perform some operation.

 Unpack
   An API command that client use to receive data from the server.

-Keyshash
-  Auth string.
+Public Key & Private Key
+  Required for some client commands.

 Pack
-  An API command to a server that must contain data, a password and a keyshash.
+  An API command that client use to post data to the server.

 Transport